ASTA is here not just for the benefit for its members, but also to help the public when it comes to dealing with the secondary ticketing market.

 That can range from resolving issues surrounding online purchases, to answering questions relating to the conduct or practices of secondary ticketing websites and exchanges.

-If you’re looking to make a ticket purchase, you can find a list of primary and secondary websites that sell event tickets on the Other Resources page.
+If you’re looking to make a ticket purchase, you can find a list of primary and secondary websites that sell event tickets on the Buying Guide page.

 But if you’ve already bought a ticket from a secondary website and you’re concerned because it’s yet to arrive, then it’s important to be patient and remember that often tickets for events aren’t printed and dispatched until very close to show dates.